PocketCoffea/PocketCoffea/docs/analysis_example.md

 - `/SingleMuon/Run2018C-UL2018_MiniAODv2_NanoAODv9-v2/NANOAOD`

 The list of datasets has to be written in a structured dictionary together with the corresponding metadata in a json file.
-This json file is then read by the ``builds_datasets.py`` script to produce the actual json datasets that are passed as input to the Coffea processor.
+This json file is then read by the ``builds-datasets`` command to produce the actual json datasets that are passed as input to the Coffea processor.

 :::{tip}